📋 In This Article

 Can OpenClaw connect to Telegram and WhatsApp at the same time?

 Yes.
 OpenClaw supports simultaneous connections to multiple channels — including Telegram, WhatsApp, Slack, Discord, Google Chat, Signal, iMessage, and Microsoft Teams.
-All active channels are managed from the Channels section in your dashboard.
+All active channels are managed from the Channels section in your OpenClaw dashboard after deployment.

 You’ve covered everything: choosing the right plan, deploying the template, connecting an AI model, and linking your first messaging channel.
-OpenClaw on Hostinger is genuinely one of the more accessible self-hosted AI setups I’ve tried — and I’ve tried a few.
+The Hostinger OpenClaw setup is genuinely one of the more accessible self-hosted AI configurations I have tested — and I’ve tried a few that were far more painful.

 The one thing that catches people out every time isn’t a technical problem.
 It’s hesitation.
 The setup looks intimidating from the outside and turns out to be straightforward once you actually start.